 - Resources: privileges and facilities required for the successful participation and provision of information during the course, such as the (digital) library, e-mail, Blackboard, and transport concerning organised courses on offer at different locations.

-19.1 To be admitted applicants must submit an Electronic Application for Admission with required supporting documentation.
-Supporting documents consist of following:
+19.1 To be admitted applicants must submit an Application for Admission with required supporting documentation.
+Supporting documents consist of the following:

 - Official college/university transcripts.
 Degree or academic record must be from a college or university of recognized standing and the degree must be posted on the transcript.
 Students applying to a Diploma Course must submit all official secondary education transcripts.